Thrillpool/my-notes-on-stuff/lombok-basics/README.md

 More details can be found here https://projectlombok.org/contributing/lombok-execution-path.

-## What can I do with it?
+## Where are the official docs?

-That is concisely summarised here https://projectlombok.org/features/
+Everything you can do is concisely summarised here https://projectlombok.org/features/

 ## Why does it exist?